rails/rubocop-rails-omakase/README.md

 # Your own specialized rules go here
 ```

-Now you can run `./bin/rubocop` to check for compliance.
-Then run `./bin/rubocop -a` to automatically fix violations.
+Now you can run `./bin/rubocop` to check for compliance and `./bin/rubocop -a` to automatically fix violations.

 ## Contributing